Difference Between Tax Credits and Deductions

 Key Differences Between Tax Credits and Deductions

 - A tax deduction is an eligible expense that reduces the table income of the assessee.
-In contrast, the tax credit is an incentive whereby taxpayers are able to reduce the amount of tax under given circumstances.
+In contrast, the tax credit is an incentive whereby taxpayers can reduce the amount of tax under given circumstances.

 - A tax deduction is available to the assessee if a specific expense has been incurred.
 In contrast, tax credit arises if any excess amount of tax has been deposited with the taxation authorities.

-- A tax deduction reduces the taxable income of the assessee, and a tax credit reduces the overall tax liability of the assessee.
+- A tax deduction reduces the assessee's taxable income, and a tax credit reduces the overall tax liability of the assessee.

 Comparative Table